clapfoot/warapi/README.md

 It is good practice to use the ETag, as even though the cache may have expired the underlying data may not have changed.
 For example in the case of dynamic map data, if no bases have changed teams within 5 minutes, the cache will have expired but requests using the ETag will return `304 Not Modified`, preventing wasting bandwidth on duplicate data.

+## Discord

+If you're looking for assistance or just want to chat about the WarAPI, there is a discord channel called `code-talk` on the official Foxhole discord.